etcd-io/website/content/en/docs/v3.6/learning/api.md

 }
 ```

-* Succeeded - Whether `Compare` evaluated to true or false.
+* `succeeded` - true if the compare evaluated to true or false otherwise.
-* Responses - A list of responses corresponding to the results from applying the `Success` block if succeeded is true or the `Failure` if succeeded is false.
+* `responses` - a list of responses corresponding to the results from applying success if succeeded is true or failure is succeeded is false.

-The `Responses` list corresponds to the results from the applied `RequestOp` list, with each response encoded as a `ResponseOp`:

 ```protobuf
 message ResponseOp {